The Wild & Free

 8:30 am to 4pm

-A Homeschool extension program designed to connect kids with the beauty of the PNW.
+Located at the beautiful Tryon Life Community Farm, this Homeschool extension program is designed to connect kids with the beauty of the PNW.
 We will spend the day exploring the natural world through play and child directed learning.
-Our focus will be on ecology of place, indigenous ways of knowing, bushcraft and ancestral skills
+Our focus will be on ecology of place, bushcraft and ancestral skills.

 What It’s All About